 Rice is a staple food among Filipino households.
-Statistics in 2012 from the Philippine Statistics Authority (PSA) show that, on average, 12% of a Filipino family's income is spent for cereals and cereals preparations.
-From a supply perspective, rice crops accounted for 34.3% of total crop production value in the Philippines for the last five years (2011-2015).
+According to Philippine Statistics Authority (PSA) Food Consumption and Nutrition report published on October 2017, 11.7% of the total family expenditures were accounted for cereals and cereals preparations in 2015.
+From a supply perspective, rice crops/palay accounted for 41% of total agricultural crops production (in terms of Gross Value Added) in 2017 based from PSA's Economic Growth: Agriculture Report published on September 2018.